Building Your First Team

 Usually, buffing SMGs isn’t nearly as of much importance as buffing ARs.

 Another matter of concern is buff synergy with an AR’s skill.
-While most ARs appreciate Rate of Fire buffs, T-Dolls that buff their own Rate of Fire -- such as ST AR-15 -- can cap this stat on their own and therefore do not need additional RoF buffs.
+While most ARs appreciate Rate of Fire buffs, T-Dolls that buff their own Rate of Fire -- such as ST AR-15 -- can cap this stat with relative ease and therefore need very little help to achieve the frame-bound RoF cap of 116 once they are maxed out.

-Now that you’ve progressed through a good amount of the story maybe you’re looking for more of a challenge.
+Now that you’ve progressed through a good amount of the story, you might be interested in attempting something more difficult, or perhaps you want some equipment fodder.
 If that’s the case, you’ll likely want to build yourself an Echelon that’s tailored towards clearing Night Battles.

 Night Battles are different compared to Day Battles in that you field of vision will be limited -- the contents of Nodes are hidden from you, outside the Nodes you have Echelons stationed on.
-The only way to partially subvert this limitation is to add an HG to your echelon, which extends your vision to Nodes adjacent to the Node the Echelon containing an HG is stationed on.
+Currently there are two ways to partially subvert this limitation.
+The first and easier one is to add an HG to your echelon, which extends your vision to Nodes adjacent to the Node the Echelon containing an HG is stationed on, and the second one is to make use of Illumine Fairy’s Skill, which grants vision for up to 2 nodes around the Echelon when her Skill is level 10.

 Equipment Calibration is unlocked when you beat chapter 2 stage 4’s Night Battle (2-4N).
 While you can reach this point using your regular Echelon, it’s best to at least insert an HG into your team to grant you additional visibility.

-Replacing one of your main squad ARs with an HG and/or equipping PEQ Sights Equipment should allow you to get through some early Night Battles.
+Replacing one of your main squad ARs with an HG and equipping PEQ Sights Equipment should allow you to get through some early Night Battles.

 Here are some HGs that you can use to replace ARs in Night Battles: